NC State Extension Publications

 1. Digestibility

 Digestibility is the breakdown and absorption of nutrients in the gastrointestinal tract of animals.
 The most direct measurement of digestibility is conducted with an animal (in vivo) by measuring DM consumed and DM excreted.
 Then, the proportion of DM that disappeared is assumed to have been digested.
 Obtaining digestibility data using animals is expensive (in vivo digestibility).
-However, alternative methods have been developed in the laboratory (in vitro) to estimate digestibility (referred to in the literature as either in vitro DM digestibility or disappearance).
+Alternative methods have been developed in the laboratory (in vitro) to estimate digestibility (referred to in the literature as either in vitro DM digestibility or disappearance).
 Digestibility is always highest in young immature plant tissue and lowest in mature plant tissue.
-Broadly, DM digestibility is usually lesser in warm-season forages (45 – 66%), intermediate to greater in cool-season forages (49 – 81%), and greatest in legumes (67 – 81%) (Collins and Fritz, 2003).
+Broadly, DM digestibility is usually lesser in warm-season forages (45–66%), intermediate to greater in cool-season forages (49–81%), and greatest in legumes (67–81%) (Collins and Fritz, 2003).
 The in vitro disappearance of NDF (IVNDFD) has been identified as a major predictor of animal performance in lactating cattle (Oba and Allen, 1999).
 A one-unit increase in IVNDFD is associated with 0.37 lb/day increase in DM intake and 0.55 lb/day increase in 4% fat-corrected milk (Oba and Allen, 1999).
 The response is especially noticeable with more productive cows.
 Thus, forages with greater IVNDFD should be allocated to the most productive animals.

 Voluntary Intake

 The amount of forage DM that animals consume when they have an unrestricted supply is considered voluntary intake.
 Animal performance depends then directly on the daily intake of DM multiplied by its digestibility.
 Intake is the main determinant of animal performance, followed by digestibility.
 Forages are especially influential on altering DM intake due to their greater concentrations of fiber, which makes them bulky and difficult to digest compared with concentrates (processed feed).
-Animals consuming forages with greater fiber concentrations may not meet their energy requirements due to rumen fill, as shown in Figure 2 (Relationship between fiber concentration and intake (adapted from Collins and Fritz, 2003).
-The first half of the figure shows that dry matter (DM) intake increases as fiber concentration in the forage increases.
-Energy intake remains constant, however, as a result of physiological mechanisms regulating energy metabolism (physiological control).
+Animals consuming forages with greater fiber concentrations may not meet their energy requirements due to rumen fill, as shown in Figure 2.
+Energy intake remains constant, however, because of physiological mechanisms regulating energy metabolism (physiological control).
 Once ruminal fill reaches maximum capacity, DM and energy intake decrease as forage fiber concentration increases (fill control).
-During this stage, energy requirements are likely not being met due to high fiber concentration of the mature forage).
-However, ruminants will regulate intake to meet their energy requirements when rumen fill is not a limiting factor.
+During this stage, energy requirements are likely not being met due to high fiber concentration of the mature forage.
+Ruminants will, however, regulate intake to meet their energy requirements when rumen fill is not a limiting factor.
 This will happen in diets with lesser fiber concentration, and intake will decrease as fiber concentrations further decrease due to increasing energy density of the diet.

-Unfortunately, intake is the forage attribute most difficult to measure because actual intake is a function of forage characteristics (i.e., palatability, physical properties, and nutrient availability), animal characteristics (i.e., capacity, appetite), and management (i.e., feeding, stress).
-Nevertheless, NDF concentration and IVNDFD can be used to predict intake.
-The IVNDFD has been shown to be not only a good predictor of intake, but also related to milk production (Oba and Allen, 1999).
+Intake is the most difficult forage attribute to measure because actual intake is a function of forage characteristics (that is, physical properties and nutrient availability), animal characteristics (that is, capacity, appetite), and management (that is, feeding, stress).
+NDF concentration and IVNDFD have been used, however, to predict intake to some degree.
+IVNDFD has been shown to be not only a good predictor of intake, but also related to milk production (Oba and Allen, 1999).

-Palatability is the characteristic of a feed affecting its acceptability by animals.
-When given free-choice access to forages, animals can select one forage over another or parts of the same forage based on plant characteristics such as smell, texture, moisture content, height and density of sward, infestation, color, and taste.
-Thus, palatability can also affect the rate at which animals consume forages.
-Greater quality forages are generally very palatable.
+Preference is a relative expression that requires the opportunity for choice.
+When given free-choice access to forages, livestock can select one forage over another or parts of the same forage based on plant characteristics such as leafiness, height, and density of sward (Fisher et al., 1991).

 Anti-quality Factors